crate/cratedb-guide/docs/admin/index.md

 upgrade/index
 ```
 +++
-Guidelines about upgrading CrateDB clusters in production,
-from planning to execution.
+Guidelines for upgrading CrateDB clusters in production—from planning to execution.
 ::::

 :::::